ENux-Distro/ENux/README.md

-# ENux 5.1.1
+# ENux 5.2.1

-Welcome to **ENux 5.1.1**, a Debian-based Linux distribution with **Bedrock Linux integrated**.
+Welcome to **ENux 5.2.1**, a Debian-based Linux distribution with **Bedrock Linux integrated**.

 ## What is ENux?

-ENux 5.1.1 is a Debian-based distribution with Bedrock Linux on top, and is the first ever Linux distribution that has Bedrock Linux pre-installed.
+ENux 5.2.1 is a Debian-based distribution with Bedrock Linux on top, and is the first ever Linux distribution that has Bedrock Linux pre-installed.

 This configuration allows you to use multiple mainstream Linux package managers on a single system:

 - dpkg / apt (Debian)
 - apk (Alpine)
 - xbps (Void)
-- dnf / rpm (Fedora / Red Hat) **(New)**
+- dnf / rpm (Fedora / Red Hat)
 - zypper (openSUSE)
 - emerge / portrage (Gentoo)
 - pacman (Arch)